metalmachine76/metaltracker/MetalTracker.Trackers.Z1M1/readme.txt

   Configure -> Set your player name and marker color for co-op.
 You must configure before you can connect.

 Help
+  View Help -> Opens the "readme.txt" file.
-  About     -> Shows the "about" window
+  About App -> Shows the "about" window.

 MAIN UI